DelroyGayle/KoolAIChess/README.md

 This Class is the Base Class for all the Chess Pieces.

-As a basis I adopted the way that X.S. had implemented the Pieces' Class in [this code](https://github.com/xsanon/chess/blob/main/src/piece.py)
+As a basis I adopted the way that X.S. had implemented the Piece Class in [this code](https://github.com/xsanon/chess/blob/main/src/piece.py)

 In my version the rationale is as follows:
 ```